2002 North Carolina House of Representatives election: District 94

 the new 94th District overlaps with much of the former 84th district.
 Incumbent Republican Michael Decker, who has represented the 84th district and its predecessors since 1985, was re-elected here.

 District 95

 The new 95th district contains the southern portions of Catawba and Iredell counties and had no incumbent.
 Republican Karen Ray won the open seat.

 District 96

 The new 96th district overlaps with much of the former 42nd district.
 Incumbent Republican Franklin Mitchell, who has represented the 42nd district since 1993, was re-elected here.

 District 97

-The new 97th district overlaps with much of the southern portion of the former 45th district.
-Incumbent Republican Joe Kiser, who has represented the 45th district since 1995, was re-elected here.
+The new 97th district includes the homes of incumbent Republican Joe Kiser, who has represented the 45th district since 1995, and incumbent Democrat Daniel Barefoot, who has represented the 44th district since 1999.
+Barefoot didn't seek re-election and Kiser was re-elected here.

 District 98

 The new 98th district is based in the northern portion of Mecklenburg County and has no incumbent.
 Republican John Rhodes won the open seat.

 District 99

 The new 99th district overlaps with much of the former 54th district.
 Incumbent Democrat Drew Saunders, who has represented the 54th district since 1997, was re-elected here.